OpenTTD/website/_posts/2024-02-17-social-integration.md

 !["Game Options" -> "Social"]({% link /static/img/post_2024-02-17-social-integration/game-options.png %})

-For Steam, we automatically add the Steam and Discord plugin.
+For Steam, we automatically add the Steam and Discord plugins.
 For people downloading the game manually, they have to download the plugins manually as well.
 This is explained on [the download page](https://www.openttd.org/downloads/openttd-releases/testing).